ufs-community/ufs-srweather-app/docs/UsersGuide/source/SRWAppOverview.rst

 .. table::  List of tasks in the regional workflow in the order that they are executed.
             Scripts with the same stage number may be run simultaneously.
-The number of processors is typical for Cheyenne or Hera.
+The number of processors and wall clock time is a good starting point for Cheyenne or Hera when running a 48-h forecast on the 25-km CONUS domain.

    +------------+------------------------+----------------+----------------------------+
    | **Stage/** | **Task Run Script**    | **Number of**  | **Wall clock time (H:MM)** |